biopython/biopython/Doc/Tutorial/chapter_pdb.rst

 are stored as a tuple in the ``rotran`` attribute of the ``Superimposer`` object (note that the rotation is right multiplying!).
 The RMSD is stored in the ``rmsd`` attribute.

+To reiterate, the ``Superimposer`` object requires two lists of atoms that must contain an identical number.
+To align two chains with similar but not identical sequences, use the CEAligner (described below)

 The algorithm used by ``Superimposer`` comes from Golub \& Van Loan [Golub1989]_ and makes use of